200 Lawyers 15 Offices 500 Cases

 • In 2017, former President Donald Trump shrank the size of Bears Ears National Monument by 85% and that of Grand Staircase-Escalante by 45%.

-• Without federal protections, looting and vandalism was common in the Bears Ears area: Artifacts were stolen, ancient drawings were vandalized, and pottery was destroyed.
+• Without federal protections, looting and vandalism was common in the Bears Ears area: Centuries-old objects left by the area’s Indigenous inhabitants were stolen, ancient rock art was vandalized, and pottery was destroyed.
 Destruction by off-road vehicles and mining proposals threatened the Grand Staircase-Escalante National Monument as well.

 Utah’s Folly

-• Now, nearly a year later, the state of Utah, along with mining interests and an off-road vehicle group, has attacked the monuments in court.
+• Nearly a year later, the state of Utah, along with mining interests and an off-road vehicle group, attacked the monuments in court.

-• Not only is the state seeking to shrink the monuments, it is also attacking the Antiquities Act itself, a century-old bedrock law that both Republican and Democratic presidents have used to protect some of America’s most beloved places.
+• Not only did the state seek to shrink the monuments, it also attacked the Antiquities Act itself, a 117-year-old bedrock law that both Republican and Democratic presidents have used to protect some of America’s most beloved places.

 Why It Matters